michaeldisaro/Michaelsoft.BodyGuard/README.md

-# BodyGuard
+# BodyGuard Identity Management

-**Work in progress at very early stage.**

-**DO NOT USE IT NOW!
-OR...**

-**USE IT, BUT HELP ME WITH CONTRIBUTIONS!**
+**DISCLAIMER: I build software for myself.
+This is an early stage work in progress built upon my specific needs.
+Use it at your own risk.
+Read the code to understand if it could cause you issues.**

+## What is it
-A .NETCore 3.1 IAM server and client that provide direct integration for user registration, login, password recovery, etc. and other GDPR compliant features with as little configuration as possible.
+This project contains a .NET Core 3.1 IAM server and its client that provides a direct and simple integration for  manage your application's users with as little configuration as possible.

-The objective is not making another WSO2/Gluu/Keycloak with all of their flows.

-The objectives are:
-* Avoiding use of .net identity scaffolding to any developer
-* Providing a separate IAM service with everything crypted by default and that helps with gdpr features like policies tracking.
-* Providing a client that is as simple to use as *"import nuget package and call user management APIs to register, login, etc."* with little to no configuration.
-* Providing a service that gives to the web application only the right amount of data only at the right time to build a valid JWT or a valid user session.

-If these objectives will be achieved we will never have to loose time again configuring a WSO2/Gluu/Keycloak or scaffolding any identity schema for small to medium projects where OAUTH/SAML/SSOetc. are not required.

-We will just model our schema with user IDs, start a container/machine for BodyGuardServer and add the BodyGuardClient to our application.

-Things to improve:
-* Cryptography configuration outside of json settings.
-* Improve hashing algorithms (Sha1 is there just as a proof of concept).
+This is not intended to be another WSO2/Gluu/Keycloak/OpenID identity server, but a modularized solution to the classic ".NET Identity Scaffolding" for projects where the above solutions are definitely an overkill.

+## How it works

+ - You prepare a MongoDB installation ready to accept your users.
+ - You install and configure the BodyGuard Server on a machine (I will provide install scripts and configurations for CentOS asap).
+ - You import the BodyGuard Client inside your project (I will release a nuget package asap).

+Basically you're done: client should provide your application with it's razor pages for registration, login, logout, password recovery, role management, user list, update and delete (in their early stage version).

+If you need to integrate the user management into your pages and site navigation, you can import the forms and configure them very easily.

+Both of this scenarios are present in the TestWebApp project, I'll provide a very basic wiki to show how easy it's to add this identity server to your project.

+## How to model your users
+Just model your users as string identifiers, when you need your user's data you'll find some inside the JWT token or you can call the API to get it.

+**NOTE: Be carefull with what you configure to put inside the JWT token, avoid putting sensitive data there!**

+## This project needs support, how can you support it?
+ - Open issues and ask to solve them.
+ - Do some code review.
+ - Check for security issues.
+ - Contact me to become my sponsor, I'll be happy to have some financial support.

+## TODO list
 Things to check:
 * Missing APIs.
 * Performance.
+* Check if better security is possible.

 Things I'd like to integrate:
 * Cookie consent message and acceptance for each user.
-* Policy messages and acceptance for each user.
+* Policies messages and acceptance for each user.
 * OAUTH for social networks.